-The performance of the Corporation's portfolio is measured by the difference, or "spread," between the return it receives on its mortgage loan portfolio and the cost of money it borrows to finance that portfolio.
+The performance of the portfolio is measured by the difference, or "spread," between the return that the Corporation receives on its mortgage loan portfolio and the cost of money it borrows to finance that portfolio.
 The following table sets forth the spread on the portfolio during the periods indicated.